 The contact is scored twice – one time for submitting the web form and again for visiting the tracked web page.

-Set up your scoring rule as 'Submitted a form' OR 'Visited a Web page' to keep this from happening.
+Set up your scoring rule as 'Submitted a form' OR 'Visited a Web page' to ensure your model calculates an accurate score.

 About frequency scoring

-Frequency scoring is a behavioral score that measures the number of times a contact performs an event over a specified time.
+Frequency scoring measures the number of times a contact performs an event over a specified time.
 It helps answer the questions "How often did my contacts engage with my brand?" and "Are my contacts highly engaged?"